aaron-grau/curic/react/projects/synthesizer/README.md

 returns an action of `type` `"KEY_PRESSED".`
 + Add `key` as a property to the action to let the store know which `key` to add to its `notes` array.

-Your action creator `notePressed` should look like this:
+Your action creator `keyPressed` should look like this:

 ```js
 // actions/note_actions.js